Family

 Child: meeting developmental milestones

-Child: meeting developmental milestones FamilyFor example, displaying age-appropriate skills such as communication, gross motor, fine motor, problem solving, and social emotional skills; is developmentally ready to start and learn at school.Question 1: Think about...
+Child: meeting developmental milestones FamilyFor example, your child is displaying age-appropriate skills such as communication, gross motor, fine motor, problem solving, and social emotional skills; is developmentally ready to start and learn at school.Example...

 Child/young person: living in a stable and supportive home

-Child/young person: living in a stable and supportive home FamilyFor example, the child/young person is able to live with their parent/s or family network, or live in a stable, safe and positive home environment, which is nurturing and provides emotional support, and...
+Child/young person: living in a stable and supportive home FamilyFor example, your child/young person is able to live with their parent/s or family network, or lives in a stable, safe and positive home environment which is nurturing and provides emotional support, and...

 Child/young person: social skills

-Child/young person: social skills FamilyFor example, the social skills a child/young person needs to get along with others, such as controlling their temper, joining in on activities with other children/young people, taking part in conversations with kids and adults,...
+Child/young person: social skills FamilyFor example, the social skills your child/young person needs to get along with others, such as controlling his or her temper, joining in on activities with other children/young people, taking part in conversations with kids and...

 Child/young person: relationship with peers